MisterGreenTurtle/LocalizationSwapperModule/README.md

 Locale folders can be added or removed as needed.
 The folder's names must match the locale name.

+For the default locale, replacement assets are not needed in the locale folder, since `primary` will remain unaffected.

 ## Asset Requirements
 1. Each asset must have a unique name, but the name must be shared for each locale version of the asset
 2. The asset must be a Model